Complementarity of direct detection experiments in search of light Dark Matter: Results and discussion

 \subsection{3 \gevcsq{}}

 We simulate a WIMP of $M_\chi=3$~\gevcsq{} and $\sigmasi=10^{-41}$~\cmsq{} near the detection threshold of XENONnT.
 At this mass and \cross{}, XENONnT-NR and SuperCDMS-NR both reconstruct a tight posterior distribution as in \figref{fig:nr_vs_migdal_3gev}.
-As this \cross{} is higher than what was considered for 5~\gevcsq{}, XENONnT-Migdal is also able to reconstruct a very broad posterior distribution with non-closing contour lines due to the mass-\cross{} degeneracy also observed for SuperCDMS-NR in \figref{fig:nr_vs_migdal_5gev}.
+As this \cross{} is higher than what was considered for 5~\gevcsq{}, SuperCDMS-Migdal and XENONnT-Migdal are also able to reconstruct a broad posterior distribution which, for XENONnT-Migdal, has non-closing contour lines due to the mass-\cross{} degeneracy also observed for SuperCDMS-NR in \figref{fig:nr_vs_migdal_5gev}.

 We study the complementarity of XENONnT-NR and SuperCDMS-NR in \figref{fig:nr_vs_migdal_3gev_compare}.
 Whereas the reconstructed 68\% CI for XENONnT-NR has a relatively large spread in $\sigmasi$, SuperCDMS-NR has a large spread in $M_\chi$.
 The likelihood of XENONnT-NR changes rapidly as function of $M_\chi$ since the drop in the recoil spectrum occurs close to the energy threshold for these WIMP masses.
 As a result, the likelihood constrains $M_\chi$ around this mass relatively well.
 In contrast, the uncertainty of SuperCDMS-NR is mostly in $M_\chi$ since a shift in the spectral shape as function of $M_\chi$ has a relatively smaller effect for SuperCDMS-NR on the number of events above threshold.
 Since $\sigmasi$ is proportional to the number of events observed it is therefore relatively well constrained for SuperCDMS-NR.